mpp-doric/Android-Security-Reference/permissions/overview.md

   - Its PID
   - Its GIDs

-An interesting example of inspecting a processes permissions can be seen here <insert link>
+An interesting example of inspecting a processes permissions can be seen here [Android Security: A Journey Into ADB shell permissions](http://doridori.github.io/Android-adb-shell-perms/)

 #2.
 Application Permissions